Georg Nolte: Career

 Nolte was born in Bonn to the prominent historian and philosopher Ernst Nolte and Annedore Mortier.
 He studied law, international relations and philosophy at the Free University of Berlin and the University of Geneva from 1977 to 1983.
-From 1984 to 1990 he was a junior fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, and earned his doctorate in law at the University of Heidelberg in 1991 with the dissertation Defamation Law in Democratic States, a comparative analysis of Germany, the United States and the jurisprudence of the European Convention on Human Rights.
-After holding visiting fellowships at the University of Leipzig and New York University School of Law 1990–1992, he was a senior fellow at the Max Planck Institute for Comparative Public Law and International Law from 1992 to 1999, and earned his habilitation in 1998 with the book Intervention upon Invitation on the use of force by foreign troops in internal conflicts.
+From 1984 to 1990, he was a junior fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, and earned his doctorate in law at Heidelberg University in 1991 with the dissertation Defamation Law in Democratic States, a comparative analysis of Germany, the United States and the jurisprudence of the European Convention on Human Rights.
+After holding visiting fellowships at Leipzig University and New York University School of Law from 1990 to 1992, he was a senior fellow at the Max Planck Institute for Comparative Public Law and International Law from 1992 to 1999, and earned his habilitation in 1998 with the book Intervention upon Invitation on the use of force by foreign troops in internal conflicts.

-Between 1999 and 2004 he held the chair of public international law at the University of Göttingen, and was Dean of the Faculty of Law in 2004.
-From 2004 to 2008 he held the chair in public international law at the Ludwig Maximilian University of Munich, in succession to Bruno Simma.
-In 2008 he succeeded Christian Tomuschat as holder of the chair of public international law at the Humboldt University of Berlin.
+Between 1999 and 2004, he held the chair of public international law at the University of Göttingen, and was Dean of the Faculty of Law in 2004.
+From 2004 to 2008, he held the chair in public international law at LMU Munich, in succession to Bruno Simma.
+In 2008, he succeeded Christian Tomuschat as holder of the chair of public international law at the Humboldt University of Berlin.
 He is also head of the Center for Global Constitutionalism at the WZB Berlin Social Science Center.